Gerald R. Johnson

 Gerald Richard Johnson (June 23, 1920 – October 7, 1945) was a World War II flying ace who flew for the United States Army Air Forces.
 Johnson commanded the 9th Fighter Squadron and 49th Fighter Group, and became the fourth ranking fighter ace in the Pacific during World War II.
 He ended his war career with 22 kills.

 Early life

 Johnson was born in Kenmore, Ohio on June 23, 1920, one of five children born to parents Harold Victor Johnson, Sr. and Hazel Irene Johnson.
 He was a twin to Harold Victor Johnson, Jr. born on the same day.
 In 1936, the family moved to Eugene, Oregon.
 Johnson graduated from Eugene High School in 1938.
 After graduation, he worked as an attendant with the Department of Agriculture in the summer of 1940.
+He earned the rank of Eagle Scout in the Boy Scouts of America.

 Johnson was married to Barbara Hall on June 1, 1944.

 Military career

 In 1941, he joined the U.S. Army Aviation Cadet Program at Luke Field.
 He received his pilot wings in the fall of 1941 and was commissioned a second lieutenant.